VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Returned to Perth and converted to passenger configuration seating 25 passengers

-Registered to Commercial Aviation Company - October 1, 1955
+Registered to Commercial Aviation Company, Perth - October 01, 1955

-Leased to MacRobertson Miller Airlines as registered operator
+Leased to MacRobertson Miller Airlines as the registered operator

 Used for high altitude photographic work by Kevron Photographics - 1964

-Aircraft modified with paddle-blade props, superchargers and oxygen for flight crew
+The aircraft was modified with paddle-blade props, superchargers and oxygen for the flight crew

 Registered to MacRoberston Miller Airlines Ltd - December 22, 1966